Uruapan

 HOTELS

-The best hotel in town is the Hotel Cupatitzio (tel.
-452/523-2022), next to the national park.
+Hotel Mansion del Cupatitzio - Most consider this the best hotel in town, next to the national park, Parque Eduardo Ruiz.
 It has plenty of amenities, including a good restaurant, a large pool, and a lovely garden.
-Last year, a room for two people costs $100.

 Nuevo Hotel Alameda - 5 de Febrero 11.
-Tel 452/523-3635 slightly less desirable, slightly cheaper
+Tel 452/523-3635

 The largest Art Fair in the state of Michoacan takes place in Uruapan in the Main Central Plaza the week between Palm Sunday and Easter.
 It starts (every year) the saturday before Domingo de Ramos.
 The Fair offers a variety of artisan crafts, not just from Michoacan but from neighboring states.

 Several blocks from the Plaza is the Fabrica San Pedro, a textile factory built in the late 19th century, with one of the largest water-powered mills in the region.
-Americans Walter and Bundy Illsley, long-time residents, bought the mill in the late eighties.
+Americans Walter and Bundy Illsley, bought the mill in the late eighties.
 Telares Uruapan, still produces hand-loomed natural fibers in traditional local as well as custom designs for export all over the world.
 Open every day except Sunday.